Responding to Negativity (They Say, You Say)

 Use scenario planning to show what would happen if the idea was implemented or created.
 More importantly, what would your organisation’s response be?

-Isolate exactly what the client thinks is wrong.
-If you don’t – but continue to brainstorming more ideas – you’ll fall into creative churn (endless brainstorming with diminishing returns).
+Isolate the part the client believes is wrong.
+If you don’t isolate it – but continue to brainstorming more ideas – you’ll fall into creative churn (endless brainstorming with diminishing returns).
 If your client can’t define it exactly, brainstorm with them to determine what it is.

 Present several ideas instead of one or two.
 But, be prepared to say which idea you prefer.
 You don’t want to look like you can’t – or won’t – stand behind the best idea.
 (Check out the ‘creative speedometer’ idea here.)

-If at all possible, try to make this important point: Big Ideas always involve risk.
-At the same time, you can’t ask a client to take on all the risk themselves.
+Share the risk.
+This one is a tough one, because the truth may be difficult for some people to understand.
+Big Ideas always involve risk.
+So, don’t make the client take on all of the risk themselves.
 If you’re a true partner with your client, you should share the risk 50-50.
 How can you demonstrate how you too are taking a risk?

 Develop an issues management plan to complement the campaign.
 Show how you can manage or contain any potential risk.